open-amt-cloud-toolkit/mps/docs/APIs/indexMPS.md

 # API and Command Reference

 This section is a reference to the MPS API methods available in ActivEdge, and to some commands it provides.

+There are two types of methods for the MPS Server:

+- AMT methods - Allow you to send device-specific calls for things such as power actions or audit logs
+- Admin methods - Allow you to send calls for info for all devices or some MPS configuration information.

 ## How to Use the REST API